We slunk in, heads held high.

 Huff huff cough, baby; air thick from our greatness.

 Our coughs tear us apart.
-Rips our souls away from skin and we lost each other in the crowd.
+Rips our souls away from skin and we lose each other in the crowd.

 Track's lifting and I'm sifting through the crowd for you.